Retention is king when it comes to membership sites.

 Site Tours

 Budget Options – you can start off by simply creating a video tour of the site using the same tools you create your content with (such as Screenflow/Camtasia).
 It’s not as interactive, but it still helps people to get familiar with your site.
+For some membership site topics, this may actually be the preferred option!

 New Member Quizzes & Questionnaires

-Something that often causes new members to stumble when they join your site, is knowing where to start, especially if your site has been up and running for a while and you have a sizeable collection of content!
+Something that often causes new members to stumble when they join your site is knowing where to start!
+Especially if your site has been up and running for a while and you have a sizeable collection of content…

 Adding a quiz or questionnaire to your onboarding, which then points your member to the best content or first steps for them, can really help to personalise the member experience and ensure your members find useful info straight away.